DeepGraphLearning/torchdrug-site/_pages/get_started.md

 ## Define a Graph Neural Network for Classification
 {:.no_toc}

 We define a graph neural network to encode the molecule graphs.
-Specifically, we use the a Graph Isomorphism Network (GIN) with 4 hidden layers.
+Specifically, we use the a [Graph Isomorphism Network (GIN)] with 4 hidden layers.

+[Graph Isomorphism Network (GIN)]: https://arxiv.org/pdf/1810.00826.pdf

 ```python
 from drugdiscovery import core, models, tasks